-Precautions Prior to Taking Senna
+Precautions Prior to Taking Senna for Constipation

 It is wise to take caution since Senna may contain inactive ingredients that might trigger allergic reactions and other issues.
 Ask your loved one’s doctor or pharmacist for additional information.